First Aid for People with HIV/AIDS

 Understanding HIV Transmission

 HIV is the virus that causes AIDS and only occurs when the virus enters the bloodstream.
-People with AIDS have a compromised immune system that leaves the body susceptible to fighting off infections and diseases that most people typically fight off on their own.
-Because of this, the condition is eventually fatal.
-While there is no vaccine for HIV, and there is no cure for AIDS, available medications are a successful treatment.
+People with AIDS have a compromised immune system that leaves the body susceptible to many diseases; the body is unable to fight off infections and diseases that most people typically fight off on their own.
+The condition is eventually fatal, due to the lack of immune system forces.
+While there is no vaccine for HIV, and there is no cure for AIDS, available medications are a successful treatment option.

 There is no fixed period between the first contact with HIV and the development of the disease.
 Many HIV positive individuals may have no symptoms for several years while others may develop symptoms within three years from the time of infection.
 Transmission of the virus can still occur even when a person has zero symptoms.